OGiesecke/BondLendingChannel/readme.md

 ## Analysis

 The file *Run_Analysis.py* runs the analysis and creates all tables and figures of the paper.
+The output is collected in a separate directory Analysis/output that is also created in the process.
+Finally the directory Analysis/log_file is created to collect all the log files.
 It executes the following files:

 ```
 - Rating_Downgrades.do